-Geographically Tezpur has been blessed with the plains, the mountain views and a mighty river.
+Geographically, Tezpur has been blessed with the plains, the mountain views and a mighty river.
 Nature has been abundant here.
-While the Brahmaputra never fails to impress one and all, the Kolia Bhomora Bridge which is a 3015 meter long connecting the Sonitpur district to the Nagaon district is impressive in its own way.
+While the Brahmaputra never fails to impress one and all, the Kolia Bhomora Bridge, which is a 3015-metre-long bridge connecting the Sonitpur district to the Nagaon district, is impressive in its own way.
 Tezpur tourism is further enhanced by Agnigarh, the most famous attraction of the city.
 From the top of Agnigarh, one can see the entire city.

-Bhairabi Temple, Cole park, Kolia Bhomora Setu, Padum Pukhuri etc which serve as inteersting attractions for tourists, there are a few temples dedicated to Lord Shiva as well which are worth seeing, like the Ketakeshwar Dewal, Mahabhairav Temple, Rudrapada, Nag Shankar temple etc.
+Bhairabi Temple, Cole Park, Kolia Bhomora Setu, Padum Pukhuri, etc. serve as interesting attractions for tourists; there are a few temples dedicated to Lord Shiva which are worth seeing, like the Ketakeshwar Dewal, Mahabhairav Temple, Rudrapada, Nag Shankar Temple, etc.

 Tezpur has a small airport that has regular flights to Kolkata and Silchar.
 It also has a railway line that is only connected to Rangiya and Rangapara.
 However, the roadways are the lifeline of the city that connects it to all parts of Assam.

 Tezpur generally receives high rainfall.
-It experiences scorching Summers and pleasant winters.
-During the temperature soars up to 36 degrees Celsius while during the winters, the temperature could drop to as low as about 7 degrees Celsius.
+It experiences scorching summers and pleasant winters.
+During the summer, temperature soars up to 36 degrees Celsius and during the winters, the temperature would drop to as low as about 7 degrees Celsius.
 The city sees heavy rainfall during the monsoons.